rackerlabs/support-how-to/content/cloud-servers/checking-running-services-on-linux.md

 ### Use netstat to find port conflicts

 In the preceding example, `httpd` can't be started because something is already listening on the port.
-To find out what it is, you can run `netstat` commnand.
+To find out what's listening, you can run the `netstat` command.

-Run the following command to display a list of listening programs and the ports that they are using.
+Run the following command to display a list of listening programs and the ports that they're using:

     # netstat -plnt
     Active Internet connections (only servers)